MatMasIt/notesArchive/latest/Inglese/2021/maggio/lunedì_17/12_07_00/appunti.md

 self-pride
 the author wants to criticize such vices

+Corruption and bribery are other characteristics of the lilliputians

+(

-They are reflection of the v
+They are reflection of the vices of english politicians

+>Lilliputians are the mirror of the whigh government

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTc5MjU4NTVdfQ==
+eyJoaXN0b3J5IjpbLTIwOTA5NzgwNzBdfQ==
 -->